Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Experiment

 \subsubsection{Experiment setting}

 Gym datasets are currently the most commonly used evaluation criterion tasks.
 Gym datasets typically have high-quality training curves, and the reward functions in Gym datasets are relatively smooth.
-Therefore, Gym datasets are relatively simple compared with other tasks.

-To verify the efficacy of the hypercube policy regularization framework, it was integrated with TD3-BC and Diffusion-QL to create the TD3-BC-C and Diffusion-QL-C algorithms.
-The algorithms were then tested on the D4RL dataset, and the test results were compared with some classical and advanced algorithms.
-The compared algorithms include TD3-BC\cite{fujimoto2021minimalist}, which is one of the benchmark algorithms; the Diffusion-QL algorithm\cite{wang2022diffusion}, which is the sota policy constraint algorithm and constitutes another benchmark algorithm; IQL\cite{kostrikov2021offline}, which is a policy constraint algorithm that uses a combination of V-value and Q-value functions; CQL\cite{kumar2020conservative}, a classical Q-value constraint algorithm.
+To verify the efficacy of the hypercube policy regularization framework, TD3-BC-C and Diffusion-QL-C were tested, and the test results were compared with some classical and advanced algorithms.
+The compared algorithms include TD3-BC\cite{fujimoto2021minimalist}, which is one of the benchmark algorithms; the Diffusion-QL algorithm\cite{wang2022diffusion}, which is the sota policy regularization algorithm and constitutes another benchmark algorithm; IQL\cite{kostrikov2021offline}, which is a policy regularization algorithm that uses a combination of V-value and Q-value functions; CQL\cite{kumar2020conservative}, a classical Q-value regularization algorithm.

 Training is performed for 2000 epochs in the medium-expert environment and 1000 epochs for other types of environments, 5 random seeds are used for each environment.
-The results of the training can be seen in Table \ref{result}, and the training curves can be seen in Figure\ref{exp}.
+The results of the training are presented in Table \ref{result}.